Bringing the love and benefits of Therapy dogs to your school, university or workplace, Australia wide.

 The right of a person with a disability to be accompanied by his/her assistance dog in all public accommodations.
 Public access is granted to the person with the disability, not to the assistance dog.

-Therapy Animals are animals used in therapy to reach a therapeutic goal.
-They work alongside the therapist and require certification by completing specialist training to ensure they are complimentary to the therapy and protect the safety of clients.
+Therapy Animals are animals used in providing affection, comfort and support to all kinds of people, alongside their handlers.
+Many therapy animals are working with their handler to support individuals or groups to reach an identified goal, this could be educational, therapeutic, physical or even social.
+Therapy animal and handler teams complete specialist training to ensure they are complimentary to the service they are providing and to protect the safety of participants.
 Therapy dogs are often used in allied health settings, schools, and nursing homes to support the wellbeing and coping of individuals and groups.